STIAANWOL/nextjs-supabase-saas-template/README.md

 Since we are in the era of AI, I have left an OpenAI client setup in the template, located at app/utils/chatgpt.ts.

 - You can setup OpenAI by going to [OpenAI API Keys](https://platform.openai.com/account/api-keys).
-Choose Create a new secret key.
+Choose Create a new secret key. (note that using this will not be free)
 - Then add OPENAI_API_KEY=your_openai_api_key to your .env.local file.

 ### Additional: